platformps/casestudy.fullstack_webapplication/README.md

-# Full Stack Web Application located https://github.com/LauraGodinez/blog
+# Full Stack Web Application located https://github.com/LauraGodinez/blog front end located https://github.com/LauraGodinez/BlogFrontend

 * **Objective** - to create an implementation of a web service
 * **Purpose** - to demonstrate the construction of a full-stacked web-application